v-chat-sdk/vchat-v2-docs/docs/backend/intro.md

 1. Open a terminal in the `backend` root folder.
 2. Run `npm i` or `npm i --force` if issues occur.
-3. Run `npm run start:prod`.
+3. Generate a `dist` folder `npm run build`.
-4. If you see "app run in production," your code is production-ready.
+4. Run `npm run start:prod`. for live console logs if you run in production mode. in your vps server then you should run `pm2 start ecosystem.config.js --only normal --env production`. to see logs run `pm2 logs`
-5. Generate a `dist` folder for deployment with `npm run build`.
+5. If you see `app run in production,` your code is production-ready.
 6. Access the development server at `localhost:80` and production server at port `80`.
 Update the port in `.env.production` if necessary.
 7. Update the `PORT` in the `.env` file if using Docker, and ensure you update the environment variable in the OS (env).